 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-The Best Breakfast Casserole is a thick and creamy egg base with shredded potatoes, chunks of ham and flavorful cheese blends that bakes up in no time.
-Make ahead or enjoy the morning of during the holidays!
+This is truly the BEST Breakfast Casserole!
+It has a thick and creamy egg base loaded with shredded potatoes, chunks of ham, and flavorful cheese blends that bake up in no time.
+Make this to enjoy Christmas morning or brunch any time of year.

 breakfast casserole in a dish baked